Bloemetje/Getting_clean_data/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###Full description:
 1) The libraries necessary for the run_analysis.R script are plyr and dplyr these are loaded.
-The wd is set to the "UCI HAR Dataset folder".
 The files (features, X_test, y_test, subject_test, X_train, y_test and subject_train all .txt files) are loaded with the read table function.

 2) The names in the features file are mutated so R can work with it.
 The files X_test, y_test, subject_test are cbind to the testdata dataset, the files X_train, y_test and subject_train are cbind to the traindata dataset.